riptidewave93/Openwrt-MR12-MR16/README.md

 Openwrt-MR12/MR16
 ============

 Bringup Repo for the Cisco Meraki MR12/MR16 on the latest OpenWRT Nightlies.

-At this point, I would consider this as stable as it can get until someone with more experience comes along to fix the 2nd NIC.
-I will continue to do random revision updates to this repo as long as it keeps me entertained.
+I will continue to do random updates/upgrades/release on this repo as long as it keeps me entertained.
+Forks/Pull Requests are welcome!

 About
 -----
-Based on OpenWRT CHAOS CALMER r44908.
+Based on OpenWRT CHAOS CALMER r44943.
 May or may not work on newer revisions.

 Building
 --------